Game & Watch Gallery 2: Gameplay

+For every 200 points players accrue in each game, they earn 'stars' which can be used to unlock additional features, including the game Ball, a sound test, additional playable characters in Ball, and entries in an in-game museum displaying animations of other Game & Watch titles; up to five stars can be earned in each mode and difficulty of each game, for a total of 120 stars.

 Reception

-Game & Watch Gallery 2 received positive reviews.
-Dexter Sy of IGN praised the Game Boy Color version of the game as featuring "amazing color graphics, smooth animation and characters", stating that the "uncomplicated" scope of the Game & Watch titles was a "breath of fresh air", whilst noting the "significant twists" added by the new features in the game.
-Total Game Boy concurred, stating that Game & Watch Gallery 2 was "an essential purchase for your Game Boy Color, stating that the game "is perfect for those 'quick fix' gaming sessions, and the choice of five separate games means that there's plenty of variety".
-Ty Kris of Nintendojo also praised the game, stating that it "more than does the original Game & Watch games justice, finding that the game had a "ton of replay value" and finding most games "enjoyable and rewarding".
-In contrast to the unanimously positive reviews, Adam Waring of Planet Game Boy provided a mixed assessment of the game, stating "graphically, it's slick and snazzy, but gameplay wise even the modern games are still very basic and get tiresome quickly", finding that "ultimately the games are too simplistic and samey to keep your attention for long."
+Game & Watch Gallery 2 received generally positive reviews, particularly for its presentation and replay value.

+Dexter Sy of IGN praised the Game Boy Color version for its "amazing color graphics, smooth animation and characters", describing the "uncomplicated" nature of the Game & Watch titles as a "breath of fresh air".
+He also highlighted the "significant twists" introduced by the game's updated features.
+Total Game Boy similarly recommended the title, calling it an "essential purchase" for Game Boy Color owners.
+The magazine described it as "perfect for those 'quick fix' gaming sessions", noting that the inclusion of five different games provided "plenty of variety".
+Ty Kris of Nintendojo also reviewed the game favorably, stating that it "more than does the original Game & Watch games justice" and praised its "ton of replay value".
+He found most of the included games "enjoyable and rewarding".

+In contrast, Adam Waring of Planet Game Boy offered a more mixed evaluation.
+While he acknowledged the game's "slick and snazzy" graphics, he felt that even the modern versions of the games remained "very basic" and "get tiresome quickly", ultimately describing the collection as "too simplistic and samey to keep your attention for long".